Reza-Mortazavi/bootsnav/README.md

-## Bootsnav - Multi Purpose Header
+## Bootsnav - Multi Purpose Header RTL version - Experimental
+## folowwing from original project
 Bootsnav is a multi purpose header based with Bootstrap, you can build any header style with bootsnav only with a few minutes.

 [DEMO & Documentation](http://bootsnav.danurstrap.com/)